Keeping our Rural Areas Rural

 OFF Lodge Lane

-The South Downs National Park Authority (SDNPA) have recently announced plans for potential housing developments at 48 sites within Park.
-Locally, Ditchling and particularly to the east of Lodge Lane, Keymer, Hassocks.(30 houses) We feel very strongly that this plan should be opposed
+The South Downs National Park Authority (SDNPA) announced plans for potential housing developments at 48 sites within the Park, in early 2025.
+Including to the east of Lodge Lane, Keymer, Hassocks.(30 houses) and more recently a further10.

 Totally Unsuitable Road Infrastructure

-be from Lodge Lane (on a bend) - already a "rat run"
+- proposed access to and from the houses will be from Lodge Lane (on a bend) - already a "rat run"

 Totally incompatible with the concept of National Parks - the SDNP was designated to protect landscapes, biodiversity and public access to green spaces